 The Mental Health Effects of Complicated Grief

-“If somebody died within the last year, I’m hesitant to diagnose them with major depressive disorder,” Moody continued.
+“If somebody died within the last year, I’m hesitant to diagnose them with major depressive disorder,” Moody said.
 “If someone comes in and says, ‘I’ve had these depressive symptoms for a while since my brother died, and they got worse’—then I’ll tease out the new symptoms since he died.”

 Dealing with Complicated Grief – Coping Strategies and Treatments